naumenkoks/PixelSnowboarder/README.md

 FinishLine.cs	                       Detects win state, plays finish FX, reloads level DustTrail.cs	                        Activates/deactivates trail, controls size on boost

 ✨ Developer Insight
-“One of the most satisfying challenges was setting up dynamic particle trails that only activate when grounded and increase in size while boosting.
-It deepened my understanding of Unity physics, particle systems, and real-time interaction between scripts.”
+One of the most satisfying challenges for me was setting up dynamic particle trails that only activate when grounded and increase in size while boosting.
+It deepened my understanding of Unity physics, particle systems, and real-time interaction between scripts.
+But surely there is many more things I'm proud of! :D

 🖼️ Gameplay Preview